CinquinAndy/export-repository-to-prompt-for-llm/README.md

 ## Contact

-For any questions or inquiries, please contact [Your Name] at [your-email@example.com].
+For any questions or inquiries, please contact Andy Cinquin at [contact@andy-cinquin.fr](mailto:contact@andy-cinquin.fr).

+You can also visit my portfolio at [andy-cinquin.com](https://andy-cinquin.com/).